Employment Opportunites at Saint Francis University

 -

-Saint Francis University is committed to diversity of students staff, and faculty , and encourages applications from historically underrepresented individuals, women, veterans, and persons with disabilities.
+Saint Francis University is committed to diversity of students, staff and faculty and encourages applications from historically underrepresented individuals, women, veterans, and persons with disabilities.
 AA/EOE

-Search Status: Application material received by August 11, 2023 will receive primary consideration.
+Search Status: Application material received by April 22, 2025 will receive primary consideration.

 Saint Francis University is committed to diversity of students, staff, and faculty and encourages applications from historically underrepresented individuals, women, veterans, and persons with disabilities.
 AA/EOE.